jpin730/nest-auth/README.md

 # Nest Auth

 This is a simple project to demonstrate how to use JWT authentication with NestJS.
+It connects to a MongoDB database.

 ## Installation